omikadze/SFRALabs/README.md

 1. Go to *BM* ⇒ *Site Genesis* ⇒ *Merchant Tools* ⇒ *Products And Catalogs* ⇒ *Products* find any product and get it's ID.
-2. Run the controller with a valid product in the query string, for example: http://your-sandbox-name-dw.demandware.net/on/demandware.store/Sites-RefArch-Site/en_US/ShowProduct-Main?product=4(replace "your-sandbox-name" with a proper domain name of your sandbox).
+2. Run the controller with a valid product in the query string, for example: http://your-sandbox-name-dw.demandware.net/on/demandware.store/Sites-RefArch-Site/en_US/ShowProduct-Main?product=4 (replace "your-sandbox-name" with a proper domain name of your sandbox).

    Verify that the product name appears.